 Art & Culture

 As one of the top university museums in the country, the University of Texas’s Blanton Museum of Art has over 17,000 pieces in its permanent collection.
 Featuring American, European, and Latin artwork, the museum offers free admission every Thursday.
-Also part of the University of Texas is the Harry Ransom Center, a cultural research and preservation center that has rotating exhibitions and is always free.
+Also part of the University of Texas is the Harry Ransom Center, a cultural research and preservation center that has rotating exhibitions and is always free to visit.

 Be part of the live studio audience for Austin City Limits (ACL), a weekly live music show on the Public Broadcast Station (PBS).
 Boasting performers such as Willie Nelson, B.B.
 King, and the Foo Fighters, ACL is the longest-running music program in television history.
 Tickets are granted on a lottery basis, just enter your name and try your luck for an epic Austin experience!